 Now this lady is not the kind of person anyone would put down as a thief, being well-spoken, reliable and meticulously dressed, I couldn’t imagine she was working on a way to break into the car.
 The first possibility is that she could have been checking the time, but I dismissed that as she follows her routine as precisely as I do in the morning, leaving the house everyday at the exact same time.
 Then what, was there a possibility that she was not the only person involved in this strange action.
 Was there something in the car being left there for her to see?

-From that first instance, I observed this behaviour a number of times in her, and it doesn't matter which order the cars are parked in, she will always look in the window of the car in front of the flats and the window of the MX5 before heading off to work.
+I myself peered out my window and observed this behaviour a number of times in her, and it doesn't matter which order the cars are parked in, she will always look into the MX5 for some moments before heading off to work.
 I have since observed that the sports car belongs to an older man on the top floor.
 At least, this particular gentleman washes it every Sunday afternoon, although I have no evidence he ever drives it.
 When I asked him, he had no knowledge of who the woman was, which I thought strange seeing as we are all so close together here in this block and pass each other many times during the week.
 The husband being a worrier and something of an obsessive was beginning to have wild thoughts about this strange behaviour.

 So my fellow detectives, what do you say?